- My 4 best Orthodox websites

 - www.orthodoxinfo.com – this website has some really great stuff on practical spirituality such as prayer, reading, fasting, etc. On the other hand, it has some articles that might very seriously upset people as they criticize certain authors in the Orthodox church and criticizes the Oriental Orthodox church quite strongly.
 I agree with certain articles of criticism and disagree with others.
 Don’t let this upset you.
 Be wise and emotionally stable.
 We must learn to utilize the good from anything we find and not completely reject it if it has things we might strongly disagree with.
 It’s important to read broadly about every spiritual concept from various saints and holy people so we get a holistic, broad perspective on a topic and not just a one-sided approach.

-Never forget these these three!
+Never forget these these four!
 Look at them ONLY AFTER you look at the articles below because I have handpicked these articles from these three websites and I’ve read and re-read and re-read many of these articles (not all of them) below over time and have found them to be extremely excellent articles on the various topics.
 I am saying this because the websites might have articles that are not as interesting, engaging and wow as the ones below – as would any website – and I don’t want you to get turned off from reading.

 Please note – all of these sites have a strong stance against the Coptic Church and condemn us (and me) as monophysites.
 However I don’t let that bother me and ignore it because the Coptic Church has strong and real monasteries and saintly ascetics just like the Russian church.
 Having done my own careful and deep study of many Coptic and Russian saints, both have demonstrated they are able to acquire tremendous heights of grace and the Holy Spirit – evident through their extremely love filled and miraculous deeds.